dkvz/majorsetbe/README.md

 - [ ] Flex or grid the search widget to get consistent heihts on the input and button
 - [ ] There is a theme checker for Wordpress - Should probably use it at some point
 - [ ] Test the npm scripts on Windows
+- [ ] A **WHOLE BUNCH** of wp-block* styles need to be implemented, could probably steal them from one of the official themes
+- [ ] Test all the alignement options in the editor

 ## Discussion